melvinsh/laravel-quickstart/readme.md

 ```

 ### Testing
 If you want to use PHPUnit and run tests on each save, run these commands (not inside Homestead).
 ```
 npm install -g gulp    # Run once, anywhere.
 Requires node.js. npm install            # Run once, inside the laravel-quickstart directory. gulp                   # Run every time you want to run tests on save.
 ```
+If necessary, change the `phpunit_location` variable in `gulpfile.js` (the default is `/usr/local/bin/phpunit`).

 ### The modifications
 ```